-Healing is often described as progress — moving forward, fixing what’s broken, resolving the past.
+Healing is often described as progress.
+Moving forward, fixing what is broken, resolving the past.
 Neuroscience tells a quieter, more precise story.

-Regulation and integration don’t happen through force.
+Regulation and integration do not happen through force.
 They happen through rhythm.

 Association